 2. Lack of Website Optimization

 Website design, speed and SEO optimization are essential for your business to perform well on Google.
 Some of the stores do not concentrate on the website design and speed.
 This, in return, has a negative impact on the business.
-The key factors that you should take into account while optimizing your website are:
+The key factors that you should take into account while optimizing your website for effective ecommerce are:

 - Website Speed Optimization